amTeaq/Bypass-Windows-Defender/README.md

 We do not need to pass thought the ntdll.dll, a therefore to pass under the radar of AV/EDR.

 ### Let's take an example :

+If we want to use the NT system call CreateFile, we should call the NtCreateFile located in the ntdll.dll.
+But instead of this we are directly invoking SysNtCreateFile